Steve Torma on the Value of Compassion

 But it wasn't until 2007 that Steve truly began to understand the transformative potential of NVC.
 After an eight-week intensive course by Asheville's Jerry Donoghue, he saw that the practice went far beyond a way of talking with others.
 "It's a postmodern understanding of what all religions basically talk about at their core, which is the Golden Rule: Love thy neighbor as thyself," Steve says.
 "For me, NVC has become a spiritual path."

-Since that revelation, Steve has founded The REAL Center and 10,000 Love Letters, two projects for spreading the word of NVC, and instructed nearly 600 people in the practice.
-He brings that mission to Earthaven Ecovillage in partnership with SOIL and Culture's Edge through Compassion Camp, taking place June 28–July 1.
-Read Steve's interview below as he shares more about the camp, the power of NVC, and its value to sustainability advocates
+Since that revelation, Steve has founded The REAL Center and 10,000 Love Letters, two projects for spreading the word of NVC, and has instructed nearly 600 people in the practice.
+He brings that mission to Earthaven Ecovillage in partnership with SOIL and Culture's Edge through Compassion Camp, taking place August 15-18, 2019.
+Read Steve's interview below as he shares more about the camp, the power of NVC, and its value to sustainability advocates.

 SOIL: How did you start teaching nonviolent communication (NVC)?